-Spring is finally rounding the bend (virtual high five, folks!), which means your group is likely kicking it into high gear and planning the auction, the carnival, teacher appreciation, and maybe even a few fun School Family Nights (it’s a good thing we PTO peeps love multitasking, right?!).
-Whatever fun events you have on the calendar, you’ll definitely want to bookmark our collection of 50 (yes, 50) hacks that’ll make planning and executing them much easier for your group—and a lot more fun for families.
+Spring is finally rounding the bend (virtual high five, folks!), which means your group is most likely kicking it into high gear and planning the auction, the carnival, teacher appreciation, and maybe even a few fun School Family Nights (it’s a good thing we PTO peeps love multitasking, right?!).
+Whatever cool event ideas you have on the calendar, you’ll definitely want to bookmark our collection of 50 (yes, 50) hacks that’ll make planning and executing them much easier for your group—and a lot more fun for families.

 1. Display cotton candy at your spring carnival or summer fair by hanging it from a clothes drying rack.

 2. Turn a trash can into a Box Tops donation receptacle.

 3. Pringles cans work in a pinch, too (how fun is this for back-to-school night?!).

 4. Make a cupcake carrier out of an old cereal box, and never worry about getting it back.

 5. Draw in the crowds with a “free valet parking” offer.

 6. Take the guesswork out of planning a fun family event with free kits designed just for PTO and PTA groups.